Homebrew Rules for Pathfinder 2e

 Playing a World, not a Story

 There is no adventure path, no pre-determined story path for this campaign.
 Story will be an emergent property of player choices and how the world reacts to them.
 Characters are free to come and go within the story as the player decides, based on the character’s motives and goals.
-New characters can be brought in at any time to fit the storyline, albeit at Level 1.
+New characters can be brought in at any time to fit the storyline, albeit at 3 Levels lower than the highest level active character (or Level 1).
 The players will ultimately decide the course of the campaign and which plots and story threads are important.

 High Encounter Variance: Though the focus of the story is upon the characters, the world does not revolve around them.
 The relative difficulty and challenge of encounters may be randomly determined.
 Some things may seem trivial, while other threats will be beyond the characters’ collective ability.
 Discretion will be required (along with judicious use of Recall Knowledge).